 So, how can a representative sample of the population be found?
 Whenever a sample is taken, only some of the population is selected.
 The selected individuals can be chosen using either random sampling or non-random sampling.

 The word random here has a specific meaning that is different than how it is often used in everyday use.

 5.3.1 Random sampling methods

 In a random sample, each individual in the population can be selected on the basis of impersonal chance.
+(Remember than random means that the sample is determined completly by chance!)
 Some examples of random sampling methods appear in the following sections (Table 5.2).